 We hope you had a fantastic half term break and managed to have some time relaxing with your family.
 Thank you all for working so hard in spring 1.
 It has been a very challenging time and we appreciate how much effort parents and children have put into managing the demands of remote learning in the first half of the term.
 Children’s wellbeing and their smooth transition back into school life will again be an important focus when all children return to school on Monday 8th March after the extended lockdown period.
 It has been lovely to keep in touch with you in our twice daily Zoom calls over the past weeks, but we are really looking forward to returning to face to face teaching in school so the children can reconnect with their friends and engage with the exciting learning opportunities we have planned for the rest of this term.

 English and Reading

-Children will have PE every Monday and Thursday afternoon.
-Please ensure your child comes to school in the correct PE kit and that all items are clearly labelled with their full name.
+For the remainder of the spring term, children will have PE on Tuesday and Thursday.
+Please ensure your child comes to school wearing their PE kit on these days and that all items are clearly labelled with their full name.

 Reading Records and Passports

 Please ensure your child reads for at least 15 minutes a day, either independently or aloud and continue to comment in your child’s reading record book.
 We are very pleased to announce that every child will also have access to an exciting range of online texts via Bug Club, a separate letter explaining how to sign in and access the platform has been sent to parents.
 Please check your child’s book bag for a reading diary, books and reading passport.
 The reading diary needs to be signed and handed in EVERY DAY the same as the reading passport.
 Please date and initial (not just tick) their reading passport for every 5 minutes of reading inside the small box.
 Well done to those children who have already achieved their bronze and silver passport awards!

 Children are encouraged to bring their own water bottle to keep in class which they can access throughout the day.
 Please make sure your child’s name is written clearly on their water bottle.